How to Store Acorns?

 If you plan to use your acorns for cooking, you may also want to consider vacuum sealing them to extend their shelf life even further.

-How to Store Acorns for Planting
+Storing Acorns for Planting

 Also, when you mean to plant them, you should have different bags with labels for each acorn species; in case you have several.
 This is because some acorn species may sprout at slightly different times and temperatures.
 Additionally, you won’t confuse them by mixing a variety of species.
-You should know which species of oak you are planting on a specific spot.
+You should know which oak species you are planting on a specific spot.

 After making sure you only have viable acorns and that they are correctly sorted, follow one of the following storage methods.

-Storing the acorns for planting in the fridge
+Storing them in the fridge

 Allow the newly washed acorns to air dry on a towel.
 Once they are dried, pack them into plastic zip-lock bags.